 When I was in Italy I ate my fair share of tiramisu.
 During lunchtime at the Villa, the students eagerly waited to see if tiramisu would be served for dessert.
-The moments when the “pick-me-up” made its way to the … Continue reading
+The moments when the “pick-me-up” made its way to the buffet table, everyone would rush into line and proceed to take large spoonfuls.
+Sprinkled with coffee powder on top, the caffeine is not hidden.
+Yet despite the espresso laden ladyfingers and coffee dusting, the rich custard and overwhelming portions meant for very sleepy afternoons.
+Continue reading

 There is a classic saying that warns about having “too many cooks in the kitchen.”
 The danger of combining too many hot-headed, do-it-my-way-or-no-way, food obsessed people in an overheated, confined space is an increases risk a big flare up.
 The likelihood of it being the food or the people is equal.